WebAssembly/spec/interpreter/README.md

 The interpreter supports a "dry" mode (flag `-d`), in which modules are only validated.
 In this mode, all actions and assertions are ignored.
 It also supports an "unchecked" mode (flag `-u`), in which module definitions are not validated before use.

-Finally, "unchecked soft" mode (flag `-us`), will not require `assert_soft_valid` assertions to succeed.
+Finally, "checked hard" mode (flag `-c`), will require `assert_soft_valid` assertions to succeed.
 When outputing JavaScript scripts, this flag also controls how the created script implements this assertions.

 ## Abstract Syntax